Saturday Night Live: Broadcast

-Outside of the contiguous United States, the show also airs live on the three NBC stations in Alaska at 7:30p.m. local.
-Two NBC stations still broadcast SNL on tape-delay: KHNL in Honolulu delays it one hour to 7:30p.m.; and KUAM-TV in Guam, where the live broadcast occurs at 1:30 p.m.
-Sunday, delays it to 11:00 p.m.
+Outside of the contiguous United States, the show also airs live on the three NBC stations in Alaska at 7:30 p.m. local.
+Two NBC stations still broadcast SNL on tape delay: KHNL in Honolulu delays it one hour (two hours during Eastern daylight-saving time) to 7:30 p.m. local, and KUAM-TV in Guam, where the live broadcast is fourteen hours ahead at 1:30 p.m. on Sunday afternoon, delays it to 11:00 p.m. that night.

 Since the first opening in 1975 with Michael O'Donoghue, Chevy Chase, and John Belushi, the show has normally begun with a cold open sketch which ends with one or more cast members breaking character and proclaiming "Live from New York, it's Saturday Night!", followed by the opening credits.
-From May 1985 to April 1991, SNL was occasionally preempted for Saturday Night's Main Event.

-In February 2013 NBC began airing shortened hour-long repeats on select Saturday evenings at 10:00p.m.
-Eastern Time during the regular season (these may be preempted due to the live airing happening in primetime on the west coast); the episodes scheduled were sometimes rebroadcasts of the previous week's episode if it was a first-run broadcast.
-Since the 2014–15 season, the show's 40th anniversary, the prime time rebroadcasts have been a selection of episodes from throughout the show's run under the title SNL Vintage.
+In February 2013, NBC began airing shortened hour-long repeats on select Saturday evenings at 10:00 p.m.
+Eastern Time during the regular season (these may be preempted due to the live airing happening in primetime on the West Coast); the episodes scheduled were sometimes rebroadcasts of the previous week's episode if it was a first-run broadcast.
+Beginning with the 2014–15 season, the show's 40th anniversary, the prime time rebroadcasts were a selection of episodes from throughout the show's run under the title SNL Vintage (a title used only within television listings, never appearing on-air).
+The network dropped the vintage titling and changed to very recent rebroadcasts beginning in the 2023–2024 season.